24 Different Types of Ants in Minnesota

 19. Red Imported Fire Ant

-These types of Ants in Minnesota are also known as the red imported fire ant.
-It has a shiny dark brown head and thorax and is usually orange to red with darker legs.
+These types of ants in Minnesota are also red imported fire ants.
+They have a shiny dark brown head and thorax and are usually orange to red with darker legs.

-These types of ants in Minnesota have a painful sting that can cause death to small animals, humans, and other insects.
+These types of ants in Minnesota have a painful sting that can kill small animals, humans, and other insects.

 They are often found nesting under rocks or logs.
 This species is more aggressive than other ants, so it should be treated cautiously.